toylim/paperwork/doc/install.devel.markdown

 shortcut will be installed in the menus of your window manager.
 Paperwork won't be available directly on your PATH.

-### Requirements

-You will have to install [python-virtualenv](https://pypi.python.org/pypi/virtualenv).

-### Installation

 Libinsane is scan library required by Paperwork.
 You need it in your development environment.
+There are other dependencies that may required/

+To make things simpler, Paperwork repository includes a script (`activate_test_env.sh`) to create a Python virtualenv including Libinsane and any other possible dependencies.
+The Makefile (`make install`) can install most of the dependencies and Paperwork components in one shot.
-Paperwork Makefile can take of that for you.
+`paperwork-shell` can then take care of installing some dependencies that can only be installed system-wide.

+### Requirements

+You will have to install [python3-virtualenv](https://pypi.python.org/pypi/virtualenv).

+### Setting up a development environment

 ```sh